 A40.
-TEI SERVICI LEHEALTH AND PHONE ATTENDANCE 25.
-REVIEW OF AN EATING DISORDER PLAN - TELEHEALTH SERVICE Group A40.
+TELEHEALTH AND PHONE ATTENDANCE 25.
+REVIEW OF AN EATING DISORDER PLAN SERVICES TELEHEALTH SERVICE Group A40.
 Telehealth and phone attendance services Subgroup 25.
-Review of an Eating Disorder Plan - Telehealth Service Fee 92170 Telehealth attendance by a general practitioner to review an eligible patient's eating disorder treatment and management plan prepared by the general practitioner, an associated medical practitioner working in general practice, or a consultant physician practising in the specialty of psychiatry or paediatrics, if:

-A40.
-TELEHEALTH AND PHONE ATTENDANCE 25.
-REVIEW OF AN EATING DISORDER PLAN - SERVICES TELEHEALTH SERVICE

-- (a) the general practitioner reviews the treatment efficacy of services provided under the eating disorder treatment and management plan, including a discussion with the patient regarding whether the eating disorders psychological treatment and dietetic services are meeting the patient's needs; and - (b) modifications are made to the eating disorder treatment and management plan, recorded in writing, including: - (i) recommendations to continue with treatment options detailed in the plan; or - (ii) recommendations to alter the treatment options detailed in the plan, with the new arrangements documented in the plan; and - (c) initiates referrals for a review by a consultant physician practising in the specialty of psychiatry or paediatrics, where appropriate; and - (d) the general practitioner offers the patient and the patient's carer (if any, and if the practitioner considers it appropriate and the patient agrees): - (i) a copy of the plan; and - (ii) suitable education about the eating disorder.
+Review of an Eating Disorder Plan - Telehealth Service Telehealth attendance by a general practitioner to review an eligible patient's eating disorder treatment and management plan prepared by the general practitioner, an associated medical practitioner working in general practice, or a consultant physician practising in the specialty of psychiatry or paediatrics, if: the general practitioner reviews the treatment efficacy of services provided under the eating (a) disorder treatment and management plan, including a discussion with the patient regarding whether the eating disorders psychological treatment and dietetic services are meeting the patient's needs; and (b) modifications are made to the eating disorder treatment and management plan, recorded in writing, including: recommendations to continue with treatment options detailed in the plan; or (i) (ii) recommendations to alter the treatment options detailed in the plan, with the new arrangements documented in the plan; and (c) initiates referrals for a review by a consultant physician practising in the specialty of psychiatry or paediatrics, where appropriate; and (d) the general practitioner offers the patient and the patient's carer (if any, and if the practitioner considers it appropriate and the patient agrees): (i) a copy of the plan; and (ii) suitable education about the eating disorder.
+Fee 92170